|

 Daniel "Rudy" Ruettiger has a dream to play football for Notre

 Dame.
+Forget that he is too little for big time college ball.
 Against all odds, he "walks on" to the team

 dream appears crushed.
-If you want to find inspiration, look no
+If you need to find some inspiration.
+If

 Robert N. Fried,